 The Florida Trustee Implementation Group, has released its Draft Phase V.2 Restoration Plan and Supplemental Environmental Assessment (Draft Phase V.2 Plan).
 The plan is consistent with the Trustees’ Programmatic Restoration Plan and proposes projects to compensate for a portion of the lost recreational use in Florida caused by the Deepwater Horizon oil spill.

 A project aimed at stabilizing Destin, Florida’s landmark Norriego Point, and revitalizing recreational opportunities there, was kicked off by the Florida Trustee Implementation Group with high hopes and a ground-breaking ceremony held on October 11, 2017.

-The Alabama Trustee Implementation Group has approved its first restoration plan and environmental impact statement (EIS).
-The restoration activities described in the plan will address natural resource injuries from the Deepwater Horizon oil spill.
+The Texas Trustee Implementation Group has released its first restoration plan.
+The restoration projects described in the plan address natural resource injuries resulting from the Deepwater Horizon oil spill.
 The plan, consistent with the Trustees’ programmatic restoration plan, focuses on oysters and wetlands, coastal, and nearshore habitats.

 The Alabama Trustee Implementation Group is making changes to the Research and Education Center element of the Phase III Early Restoration Gulf State Park Enhancement Project.
 The Research and Education Center was originally planned to be located near the existing Gulf State Park campground.
 After further engineering and design studies were conducted, a better site was identified near the Gulf State Park headquarters.